earthstar-project/earthstar/docs/docs-outline.md

     browserifying

 future changes
-    workspace sigil // will change
+    become more like a filesystem
+        rename doc.value to doc.content
-    doc.value will change from string to JSON or something similar docs will be explicitly marked when deleted, maybe using a value of `null` choosing an RPC style
+        add a method for getting a document without its content, in case the content is very large store byte buffers instead of unicode strings (though this makes it harder to serialize to JSON) use filename extensions in paths to imply data types (.jpg, etc) docs will be explicitly marked when deleted, maybe with a new field isDeleted? choosing an RPC style
     secret-handshake?
     async storage